Cozy-Finance/cozy-developer-guides/README.md

 - Some guides may only have one of the two files.
 Guides with both can be recognized as the `*.md` and `*.ts` files will have the same name.
 All TypeScript files will be heavily commented to aid understanding and readability, and TypeScript is used throughout so there's no ambiguity around what a variable or parameter is.
 - Some guides require contracts.
 Any required contracts live in the `contracts` folder, and you can compile the contracts in that folder with `yarn build`.
 - Contract addresses used to test against live deployments on a forked network can be found in the `deployments` folder
+- Money Markets are named `CozyToken` with a symbol of `cozyTokenSymbol`, for example `Cozy Dai` and `cozyDAI`.
+Scripts use this naming convention to identify money markets

 And finally, a few notes on Hardhat: